ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 - Attention (yellow): at least one pending offer aged 24–72 hours; OR an untouchable has 1 team showing interest
 - Urgent (red): at least one pending offer aged > 72 hours; OR an untouchable being actively shopped (≥2 teams asking)

-**Director of Analytics:**
+**Director of Research & Strategy:**
-- Always default.
-Never urgent under any condition.
+- Attention (yellow): rare.
+Possible triggers: strategy hasn't been updated in 30+ days; the league is approaching a major event window (e.g., 14 days before draft) and `wants_more` / `position_markets` haven't been touched recently.
+- Urgent (red): **never.** This director never escalates to red.
+The voice is the calm strategist; making them urgent breaks character.
+- Default most of the time.

 If multiple conditions apply, the highest tier wins (urgent beats attention).

 ### 7.4 Cross-Box Routing (FLAGGED FOR LATER)

 Some Pro Personnel briefings reference content that lives in the GM Office (e.g., *"Founders have been waiting two days"* → the actual offer is in the GM's inbox).
 The **eventual** correct behavior is for clicking the briefing to deeplink to the relevant content (the actual thread).
-This is **deferred** — the home screen build can ship with all clicks routing to the parent box (Pro Personnel landing).
+This is **deferred** — the home screen build can ship with all clicks routing to the parent box.
 Deeplinking from briefings can be added in a later pass.

 ---

 ## Section 8: Topbar

 The topbar on the **home screen** is intentionally distinct from the topbar on inner pages.
 The home topbar is the lobby/welcome treatment.
-Inner page topbars are working-room treatments and will be specified separately when we walk into each room.
+Inner page topbars are working-room treatments and are specified in the GM Office spec (and inherited by other inner pages).

 ### 8.1 Home Screen Topbar Composition